ck-zhang/px/docs/reference/model.md

 1. Starting from CWD, walk upward until you find a workspace root.
 2. If found and CWD is inside a listed member project, that project is workspace-governed: project commands use the workspace state machine.
 3. Otherwise, walk upward to find a project root (no workspace above).
 4. If none is found: `No px project found.
-Run "px init" in your project directory first.` (or `px migrate --apply` when a non-px `pyproject.toml` already exists).
+Run "px init" in your project directory first.` (or `px migrate` when a non-px `pyproject.toml` already exists).

 **Workspace-level discovery**